Farhan Saeed bags his first film

-The film will be written and directed by Khalilur Rehman Qamar who also penned down scripts for dramas like Mahira Khan-
+The film will be written and directed by Khalilur Rehman Qamar who also penned down scripts for dramas like Mahira Khan-starrer “Sadqay Tumhare” and Hamza Ali Abbasi, Ayeza Khan, and Sana Javed-starrer “Pyaray Afzal”.
+According to the reports, the female lead will be announced soon.

 According to the reports, the female lead will be announced soon.